Different kinds of sources

 Anthology / edited volumes

 An anthology (or edited volume) is a collection of texts (or other created works) on a specific subject that are published (or otherwise presented) together.
-Usually, the different chapters in the volume will be written by different authors.
+Usually, the different chapters in the book will be written by different authors, and there will be an introductory chapter written by the editor(s), providing a general introduction to the contents of the book.

 Volumes consisting of papers presented at a conference are often referred to as conference proceedings.
-Such a publication usually consists of articles based on the plenary lectures and on a selected number of conference presentations.
+Such publications usually consist of articles based on the plenary lectures and on a selected number of conference presentations.

 Journal / Periodical